 “I only gained three pounds!”
 Yuuta cried out, his face going red with embarrassment.

-Yuuta swallowed the lump in his throat and nodded.
+Yuuta swallowed and nodded.

 “You’re not the one who has to lift that fat ass,” Jiki deadpanned.
 “So stop being an enabler, Kei.”